mendelbrot/lab-input-translator/README.md

 ## Development tooling

 This project is developed on a linux PC with the Raspberry Pi Pico VS Code extension.
 (Git is required as well, to clone the repo.)
 The VS Code pico extension downloads the pico sdk to `~/.pico-sdk`.
-For the extension and code syntax highlighting to work, the subfolder of one of the devices msc or hid must be open in VS Code.
+For the extension and code syntax highlighting to work, the subfolder of one of the devices (msc or hid) must be open in VS Code.
 (The VS Code tools will not work properly from the parent folder.)

 ## Debugging the MSC device

 The MSC is configured to send everything that is printed to the UART output at pin 1.
 I capture the output with a FTDI cable and read the output in my PC's terminal.
-A serialization tool like minicom or picocom is required to read the logs.
+A serialization tool like Minicom or Picocom is required to read the logs.

 ```shell
 picocom /dev/ttyUSB0 -b 115200
 ```

 Note that the debug logs go out to pin 1 at a 115200 baud rate and the data goes to pin 6 at a 9600 baud rate.
 The data is slowed down for maximum reliability, but the logs can't be slowed down or else they will lock up the microcontroller processor if TinyUSB debug logs are set to level 3 (verbose).
+In production, logs should be set to level 1 (error).

 ## The TinyUSB Library